Pence rebukes Myanmar's Suu Kyi over Rohingya persecution

 The meeting between the two leaders and their country’s delegations took place on the sidelines of the ASEAN summit in Singapore.
 Pence repeatedly thanked Suu Kyi for initiating the meeting.

-Suu Kyi was once heralded for her efforts to shepherd democratic reforms in the country, winning the Nobel Peace Prize in 1991 and enduring 15 years under house arrest.

-Her party, the National League for Democracy, won elections in 2015 after she was released and she became Myanmar's de facto leader.
+She became Myanmar's de facto leader after her party, the National League for Democracy, won elections in 2015.
 The military still holds significant power, however.

-Many international observers have been dismayed that she has remained largely silent about the treatment of the Rohingya.
+Many international observers have been dismayed that Suu Kyi has remained largely silent about the treatment of the Rohingya.
 This week, Amnesty International withdrew the human rights award it presented to her in 2009.

 Rohingya Muslim Refugees Flee Ethnic Cleansing in MyanmarOct.
 8, 201701:53